 This gap in integration has significant implications for animal welfare.
 The ability to compare the capacity to experience affective states across species is fundamental to determining the moral weight of their suffering.
 It is also an important element for calculating the Welfare Footprint of animal products when interspecific considerations are involved.
 For example, weighing the welfare impacts of farming chickens versus salmon requires a clear understanding of potential differences in their emotional capacities (should one hour of Disabling pain have the same moral weight in both species?
 Can those groups of animals actually experience pain at those levels?).

 Recognizing the importance of this issue, we at the Welfare Footprint Project are actively examining how this knowledge can be applied to interspecific welfare comparisons.
-This will be a critical component of future contributions, where we aim to provide practical methodologies for incorporating these insights into welfare assessments.
-Fully integrating the neurological basis of affective states into welfare science should facilitate more comprehensive and ethically grounded approaches to improving animal well-being.
+This will be a critical component of future contributions, where we aim to provide practical methodologies for incorporating these insights as transparent, optional post-quantification adjustments (Interspecific Scaling) when conducting comparative welfare assessments.

 4. Unknown Unknowns: What We Don’t Know We Don’t Know